- Why Do We Need a Community Recreation Center?

 - What About Security?

 The property owner has agreed to provide space in Skyview on the Ridge for the Irondequoit Police Department to use.
 While this wouldn’t be a full substation, it would allow the IPD to have a physical presence near the community center.
-As this facility will be operating both before and after normal business hours – akin to a YMCA
+As this facility will be operating both before and after normal business hours – akin to a YMCA - we recognize the need to make our residents feel safe at all hours of the day.

 - How Much Would the Proposed Borrowing Impact My Taxes?